rbrady/tripleo/docs/rhel-7-registration.rst

 Notes
 ===============================
-If you're mixing and matching methods between image creation and boot time, you must set the server_url and base_url.
+If you're mixing and matching methods between image creation and boot time, you must set the server url and base url.
+If you're not sure which method was used in building the images, you might want to include the information just to be safe.